-Therefore, in Kook’s opinion, a woman’s essence is only a spark of the nefesh (and not the ruah, neshamah, hayyah or yehidah).
-This rendered her passive, natural, intuitive and emotional, substantially inferior to men and more liable to trangress spiritually.
+Therefore, in Kook’s opinion, a woman’s essence is only a spark of the nefesh (and not the ruah, neshamah, hayyah, or yehidah).
+This rendered her passive, natural, intuitive, and emotional, substantially inferior to men and more liable to transgress spiritually.
 Therefore, she is dependent on men in all her actions and ethical behavior except for aesthetics, where her status is unique and superior.
-In Kook’s opinion, the sages were referring to the traits of intuition and aesthetics when they said “Women were given an extra measure of understanding” (BT Niddah 45b).
+In Kook’s opinion, the sages were referring to the traits of intuition and aesthetics when they said “Women were given an extra measure of understanding” (BT Menstruation; the menstruant woman; ritual status of the menstruant woman.niddah 45b).

 This essential definition determines women’s role: “Women comprise the traits of mother and helper” (EA Shabbat 32).
-“Woman’s purpose as a helper is to increase the value of behavior that stems from pure and simple emotion,” (Ibid.) since Kook believed that “Males are the main workers while women are loyal helpers” (EA Shabbat 30).
+“Woman’s purpose as a helper is to increase the value of behavior that stems from pure and simple emotion” (EA Shabbat 32), since Kook believed that “Males are the main workers while women are loyal helpers” (EA Shabbat 30).

-Yet Kook does not require men to commit to giving women protection, fair treatment and the like.
+Yet Kook did not require men to commit to giving women protection, fair treatment, and the like.
 On the contrary, the demand is one-sided—of the woman for the benefit of the man.
-In fact, he claims that men have a responsibility to find good wives who are beautiful and supportive, and that they must divorce bad wives (EA Berakhot 38).
+In fact, he claimed that men have a responsibility to find good wives who are beautiful and supportive, and that they must divorce bad wives (EA Berakhot 38).